callmeed/imagemagick-ruby-cookbook/README.md

 License and Copyright
 -----

 All **the code in this project** is distributed under the MIT License (below).
 All **the sample images in this project** are mine and protected by copyright.
-You are free to use the test images when testing these scripts but not permission is granted for other usage or distribution.
-Besides, why would you want pictures of my family anyway?
+You are free to use the images when testing these scripts but no permission is granted for other usage or distribution.
+Besides, why would you want pictures of my family?

 Copyright 2013 Erik Dungan
 http://callmeed.co